Exercise 41: Learning to Speak Object-Oriented

 I now have a little Ruby hack script that will drill you on these words you know in an infinite manner.
 This is a simple script you should be able to figure out, and the only thing it does is use a library called urllib to download a list of words I have.
 Here's the script, which you should enter into oop_test.rb to work with it:

 Run this script and try to translate the "object-oriented phrases" into English translations.
-You should see that the PHRASES dict has both forms and you just have to enter the correct one.
+You should see that the PHRASES dict has both forms and that you just have to enter the correct one.

 Practice English to Code